minluca/arbitrage_system/README.md

 ## How It Works

 1. **Data Collection**: Python server connects to Binance, OKX, and Bybit WebSocket APIs to receive real-time order book updates
-2. **Cross-Exchange Bridges**: System generates virtual edges between identical assets on different exchanges (e.g., BTC_Binance � BTC_OKX)
+2. **Cross-Exchange Bridges**: System generates virtual edges between identical assets on different exchanges (e.g., BTC_Binance ↔ BTC_OKX) with price 1.0 to represent transfer possibilities
 3. **Graph Construction**: Market data is structured as a weighted directed graph where:
-   - Nodes = trading pairs on each exchange
+   - Nodes = assets on each exchange (e.g., BTC_Binance, ETH_OKX)
    - Edges = conversion rates (negative log of price for Bellman-Ford)
-   - Cross-exchange edges = deposit/withdrawal paths
+   - Cross-exchange edges = virtual bridges for asset transfers between platforms
 4. **Arbitrage Detection**: C++ detector runs Bellman-Ford algorithm to identify negative cycles (profitable arbitrage loops)
 5. **Real-time Updates**: Continuous data streaming ensures detection of opportunities as they emerge

+**Note on Cross-Exchange Arbitrage**: While the system models cross-exchange transfers as instant 1:1 bridges, real-world execution involves:

+- Transfer time (blockchain confirmations: minutes to hours)
+- Network fees (variable based on blockchain congestion)
+- Exchange deposit/withdrawal fees
+- Price slippage during transfer window
+- Non-atomic execution risk

+For production use, these costs should be incorporated into the edge weights.
+The current implementation is suitable for research and identifying theoretical opportunities.

 ## Requirements